Homicide victims found in Mojave Desert in 1980 identified

 Sheriff’s detectives contacted Salley, who gave them adoption paperwork obtained by the private investigator that identified her biological mother as Pamela Dianne Duffey.

-A new DNA sample from Salley and the female Ludlow victim’s DNA were sent to the California Department of Justice, which confirmed the match and the positive identification of Duffy this month, the Sheriff’s Department said.
+A new DNA sample from Salley and the female Ludlow victim’s DNA were sent to the California Department of Justice, which confirmed the match and the positive identification of Duffey this month, the Sheriff’s Department said.

 Salley also told the investigators she had learned that her mother had been associated with a man only known as “Digger Lane” and her mother planned to meet up with him when he was released from a Virginia prison in late 1979 or early 1980 and travel across the country.